lorduskordus/bluebuild-modules/modules/justfiles/README.md

     * Optionally, the `.just` files can be validated.

-3. The module copies over the files/folders containing `.just` files to `/usr/share/bluebuild/justfiles/`.
+5. The module copies over the files/folders containing `.just` files to `/usr/share/bluebuild/justfiles/`.

     * The folder structure of the copy destination remains the same as in the config folder.

-4. The module generates import lines and appends them to the `/usr/share/ublue-os/just/60-custom.just` file.
+6. The module generates import lines and appends them to the destination file.
+(See step 2)

     * The module does not overwrite the destination file.
 New lines are added to an existing file.